ruimouradev/ft_transcendence/README.md

 - **Backend: FastAPI (Python).** Async-friendly, first-class WebSocket support and pydantic validation on every message, which is the backbone of the game protocol.
-- **Frontend: React with Tailwind CSS.** A component model that suits a live game board, with Tailwind for a consistent look kept close to the markup. <!-- TODO(Vinicius): confirm wording and reasons -->
+- **Frontend: React with Material UI, plus Tailwind utility classes.**
+  A component model that suits a live game board, MUI for accessible ready-made components under one shared theme, and Tailwind utilities where a small layout tweak beats a styled component.
 - **Database: PostgreSQL with SQLModel/SQLAlchemy (ORM).** Relational data (users, games, participations) with real constraints, inspected via Adminer.